 Many retailers have dreamed about integrating merchandising with the supply chain.
 Now that technology has caught up with the vision, even companies with world-class retail supply chains have the opportunity to more effectively operate their supply chains in an agile, digital way.
 How?
 By using predictive merchandising analytics.

 Involve your executives.
-Such a large-scale transformation of processes and organization requires the highest level of executive commitment.
-Only when the organization agrees on the level of investment, time, and resources required can the change be sustainable and generate timely results.
+Such a large-scale transformation of processes and organisation requires the highest level of executive commitment.
+Only when the organisation agrees on the level of investment, time and resources required can the change be sustainable and generate timely results.

 Pick the right KPIs and metrics.
-Measuring and tracking joint performance with strategic KPIs enables joint accountability that can lead to a more optimized assortment range, availability, efficient retail supply chain service, and an improved customer experience across all channels.
+Measuring and tracking joint performance with strategic KPIs enables joint accountability that can lead to a more optimised assortment range, availability, efficient retail supply chain service and an improved customer experience across all channels.

 Make every project a joint project.
 Consumer demand is in a constant state of change.
-These changes, when not understood across the entire retail value chain, can lead to sub-optimized decisions.
-When this occurs frequently across multiple business lines, it can contribute to transformation fatigue across the organization.
+These changes, when not understood across the entire retail value chain, can lead to sub-optimised decisions.
+When this occurs frequently across multiple business lines, it can contribute to transformation fatigue across the organisation.

 As retailers create an integrated merchandising and supply chain capability, they have the opportunity to unlock a variety of new opportunities that can potentially make the company more efficient and profitable while providing additional value to customers.
 Here’s what retailers can do to help build it:

 Integrated planning enables you to see and proactively operate across the network, to collaborate at the appropriate time with your suppliers and customers, and to use all the data and analytics in the ecosystem to identify the most appropriate channel to meet and exceed your customers’ needs.
 This could translate to: